artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

 *NOTE: The script for the RISC-V Eclipse-based simulator is available here: [Lab 3 Spanish](https://drive.google.com/file/d/1h-30tYPEItEp7HP_PFog_on8usOPHAIP/view?usp=drive_link) and [Lab 3 English](https://drive.google.com/file/d/1DG843vUgz7SzUuMzVe_iNZjI7YVk_Oyl/view?usp=drive_link).*

 Develop a RISC‐V assembly program to multiply two integer numbers.
 Obviously, in this case the RISC‐V ```mul``` instruction cannot be used.
+Build and debug the project in Ripes and confirm that the result is correct.

 ```
 int mul(int a, int b) {